lundeen-bryan/EZLogger_SLN/README.md

    If you're ready to deploy the add-in, package it with the necessary Office deployment tools, ensuring it meets your organization's guidelines.

+---

+## Configuration File Strategy

+Because EZLogger is a VSTO Add-In, it runs inside Microsoft Word's environment, not from a standalone executable.
+This means that traditional methods of locating configuration files relative to the application's executable are unreliable.
+Instead, EZLogger uses the following strategy:

+- **`local_user_config.json`** is stored in a known location on each user's machine, typically under their OneDrive-synced `Documents\.ezlogger` folder.
+- This local config file acts as a pointer to global resources, including:
+  - `global_config.json`
+  - shared templates
+  - paths to the SQLite database or doctor list
+- **`global_config.json`** is stored in a centrally managed location — typically a locally-synced SharePoint document library via OneDrive — making it easy to update, back up, and distribute.

+This approach ensures consistent behavior across machines and environments, avoids reliance on temporary assembly locations used by VSTO, and reflects the legacy structure used in the original VBA version of the app.

+---

 ## How to Use

 After running the add-in:

 - Open Microsoft Word.
 - Go to the **EZ Logger** tab in the ribbon to access the various tools.
 - Use the **Report Wizard** to generate reports or interact with the database options in the **Database Menu**.

+---

 ## Forking or Cloning the Repository